The first parking meters in the United States went into use in Oklahoma City in 1935.

 Like other towns addressing this problem, Oklahoma City tried to control this by marking tires with chalk, Cars that were left in the same space for too long were ticketed.
 But that was time-intensive and took policemen off their regular beats.

 A better solution was needed.
 That’s how the parking meter came about.
+(To see a video on the topic scroll to the bottom of the post.)

 Though the first parking meters were used in Oklahoma City, the first patent for this type of device came from a fellow in the Boston area.
 Roger W. Babson, who went on to found Babson College, received a patent on his parking timer in 1928.
 However, Babson’s attention must have been diverted by other issues as he never got around to manufacturing the device.